 So what have the results been?
 Mostly positive.

 "Kids are so resourceful out here," Minnucci told NPR.
 "In the classroom, we chunk everything into small pieces.
 We teach them discrete skills and facts and they put it together later.
 That's a good way to learn, but it's not the way the world works," she says.
 "I like giving them the opportunity to be in a really complex place where they need to think about how to build a dam with a peer and at the same time, think about staying dry and staying warm."

 Playing outdoors involves plenty of learning — just not from a book.
-As anyone who has done environmental education knows, it's fairly easy to weave lessons into nature play.
-I taught ecology to kids from age 4 through middle school, and while I had concepts to teach, it was mostly kids' natural curiosity that drove much of what we did.
+It's fairly easy to weave lessons into nature play.
+I taught ecology to kids age 4 through middle school, and while I had concepts to teach, it was mostly kids' natural curiosity that drove much of what we did.

 They wanted to know the names of birds, plants, rocks and clouds (biology and geology).
 We followed streams into larger streams into a pond (hydrology and investigation) and created seesaws with logs and stones (physics and teamwork).
 We even made up stories about ants and butterflies (language, organizing information and creativity).
 For the older kids, we had more defined lesson plans, but we were still outside the whole time, and we would often go off on a tangent if something interesting was happening — like an ant pileup or a stream flooded by a beaver dam — so the learning experience was always fresh and engaging.
 On top of learning and moving around freely instead of sitting at desks, the kids were having fun while they learned, which made them excited for the next lesson.
 Shouldn't that be the goal of all education?